Fossil fuel divestment: Fossil Free ANU

 ANU still has holdings in fossil fuel companies and Fossil Free ANU continues to campaign for ANU to 'Divest the Rest'.

 350.org

 350.org is an international environmental organization encouraging citizens to action with the belief that publicizing the increasing levels of carbon dioxide will pressure world leaders to address climate change and to reduce levels from 400 parts per million to 350 parts per million.
 As part of its global policy, 350.org launched their Go Fossil Free: Divest from Fossil Fuels! campaign in 2012, which campaign calls for colleges and universities, as well as cities, religious institutions, and pension funds to withdraw their investments from fossil fuel companies.
-From 2013-2020 Australian members built a network of local groups across the country advocating for institutions to divest.
+From 2013 to 2020 Australian members built a network of local groups across the country advocating for institutions to divest.

 Divest-Invest Philanthropy

 Divest-Invest Philanthropy is an international platform for institutions committed to fossil fuel divestment.

 The Guardian

 In March 2015, The Guardian launched the 'Keep it in the ground' campaign encouraging the Wellcome Trust and the Bill & Melinda Gates Foundation to divest from fossil fuel companies in which the foundation has a minimum of $1.4 billion invested.
 The Wellcome Trust has £450m of investments in Shell, BHP Billiton, Rio Tinto and BP.
 The petition had received over 140,000 signatures by the end of March 2015.

 The Guardian itself stopped accepting advertisements from the fossil fuel industry in January 2020.